medikey/medikey/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## Security

-For security concerns or vulnerabilities, please email security@medikey.app (not implemented in MVP).

 ---

 **Built with ❤️ for healthcare privacy and patient empowerment**